 With the help of his mortician friend, Victorian-era detective Reginald Piper must use cutting-edge forensic methods to solve a string of murders.

-When you are finished, post your work in the comments and don’t forget to leave feedback for your fellow writers!
+When you are finished, post your work the Pro practice workshop here and don’t forget to leave feedback for your fellow writers!
+Not a member yet?
+Check out how you can join a thriving group of writers practicing together here.